Samworth27/T1A1/README.md

 > **IDENTIFY** TWO ethical issues from the areas below and **DISCUSS** the extent to which an IT professional is ethically responsible in terms of the issue.
 >
 >List of topics containing ethical issues:
-> - access to a user's personal information(medical, family, finacial, personal attributes such as sexuality, religion or beliefs)
+> - access to a user's personal information(medical, family, financial, personal attributes such as sexuality, religion or beliefs)
 > - intellectual property, copyright, and acknowledgement
-> - criminal acts such as theft, fraud, trafficking and distibution of prohibited substances, terrorism
+> - criminal acts such as theft, fraud, trafficking and distribution of prohibited substances, terrorism
 > - GPS tracking data and other types of metadata, MAC addresses, hardware fingerprints
 > - freedom of thought, conscience, speech and the media
-> - aggressive sales and marketing practices designed to mislead and decieve consumers
+> - aggressive sales and marketing practices designed to mislead and deceive consumers
 > - trading of shares on the stock exchange OR crypto-currencies
 >
-> For each ethical issue identify a source of legal information relating to the ethcial issue and discuss whether the law is helpful in assisting a developer to act in  an ethical way. *(Word count guide: 200 words max)*
+> For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in  an ethical way. *(Word count guide: 200 words max)*
 >
 > Conduct **RESEARCH** into a case study of **ONE** of the ethical issues you have chosen **DISCUSS** how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches. *(Word count guide: 400 - 600 words)*